codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 ![Storage account creation in Azure Portal](images/staticwebapp-09.jpg) ![Storage account creation in Azure Portal](images/staticwebapp-10.jpg)

 4. Within the `Static website` blade, enable the storage account to be a static website.
 Also define your index and error documents to be`index.html` and `404.html`.
-5. Within the `Containers` blade, select the `$web` container and from up top, change its access level via the `Change access level` menu item.
-Set its access policy to `Container`
+5. Within the `Containers` blade, select the `$web` container and from the top menu change its access level via the `Change access level` menu item.
+Set its access policy to `Container`.
 6. Within the `Custom domain` blade, enter your custom domain and copy the domain which ends with `z33.web.core.windows.net`.
 This will be used used to configure your CNAME record.
 Before clicking Save for your new custom domain, you will need to create a CNAME record with your DNS provider.
 7. Head over to [Cloudflare](https://cloudfoare.com) and configure a CNAME record pointing to the `z33.web.core.windows.net` domain gathered from the last step.
 8. Wait a little bit (a couple of minutes?), then back in the `Custom domain` blade of the Azure portal, click Save and the domain should validate OK.
 If it doesn't, wait a little longer.